-Western Riverina Libraries (WRL) is a collaboration between six local governments to share resources and technical services to provide a library service which is current, efficient and valued.
+Western Riverina Libraries (WRL) is a collaboration between five local governments to share resources and technical services to provide a library service which is current, efficient and valued.

-The members of Western Riverina Libraries are Carrathool Shire, Griffith City, Hay Shire, Jerilderie Shire, Murrumbidgee Shire and Narrandera Shire.
+The members of Western Riverina Libraries are Carrathool, Griffith, Hay, Murrumbidgee and Narrandera.
 Western Riverina Libraries is administered by Griffith City Council.

 Our library provides a dynamic service to a large regional network.
 Our service strives to be accessible to all and to meet the informational and passive recreational needs of the community.

 Member Councils of Western Riverina Libraries fund approximately 93% of their library’s expenditure through local government revenue, with the balance funded via a subsidy from the New South Wales state government.

 Western Riverina Libraries was originally formed in 1971 as a partnership between Murrumbidgee Shire Council, Jerilderie Shire Council and Griffith City Council, then known as Wade Shire Council, with a view to providing a mobile library to service rural areas and small towns.

 In the ensuing years Carrathool Shire, Narrandera Shire and Hay Shire joined the service which was then known as Western Riverina Community Library.
 The current name and branding was adopted in 2009.